Henry the Young King: Early life

 At his coronation banquet, the Young King (top right) is served by his father, King Henry II (Becket Leaves, c.
 1220–1240).

 Henry was born 28 February 1155 to Henry II of England and Eleanor of Aquitaine.
 His mother's children by her first marriage to Louis VII of France were Marie and Alix.
-He had one elder brother, William, who died at age 3.
+He had one elder brother, William, who died at age three.
 His younger siblings included Matilda, Richard, Geoffrey, Eleanor, Joan and John.

 In June 1170, the 15-year-old Henry was crowned king during his father's lifetime, a traditional practice of the French Capetian dynasty which held formal overlordship of Henry II's continental domains.
 King Stephen had previously attempted to have his son Eustace crowned as early as 1143 but was unable to secure papal support prior to Eustace's death.

 He was known in his own lifetime as "Henry the Young King" to distinguish him from his father.
 As he was not a reigning king, he is not counted in the numerical succession of kings of England.
-According to one of Thomas Becket's correspondents, Henry was knighted by his father before the coronation, but William Marshal, Earl of Pembroke, assert in History of William Marshal that Henry was knighted by Marshall during the Revolt of 1173–1174.
+According to one of Thomas Becket's correspondents, Henry was knighted by his father before the coronation, but William Marshal, Earl of Pembroke, asserts in History of William Marshal that Henry was knighted by Marshall during the Revolt of 1173–1174.